 On June 4, 2018, Secretary of the Army Dr. Mark Esper established Army Futures Command, or AFC, the Army’s first new four-star command since 1973, when he signed General Order 2018-18.
 In that order, Secretary Esper charged the new command to lead the Army’s Future Force Modernization Enterprise, or FFME, by driving the Army towards the future, creating a consistent vision, increasing unity of command and unity of effort, and speeding up the process for delivering capabilities to our Warfighters.
 General John M. “Mike” Murray became the first Commanding General of the U.S. Army Futures Command on Aug 27, 2018.

 On Feb.
 3, 2019, RDECOM and its subordinate elements, including CERDEC, officially transitioned from the Army Materiel Command to AFC as one of three subordinate Commands.
-RDECOM changed its name to the Combat Capabilities Development Command, or CCDC, to better articulate what it contributes to the FFME.
-After careful consideration, and to align with its missions, CERDEC changed its name to the CCDC C5ISR Center.
+RDECOM changed its name to the Combat Capabilities Development Command, or DEVCOM, to better articulate what it contributes to the FFME.
+After careful consideration, and to align with its missions, CERDEC changed its name to the DEVCOM C5ISR Center.
 C5ISR stands for Command, Control, Communications, Computers, Cyber, Intelligence, Surveillance, and Reconnaissance.
 The transformation is an important step towards creating the culture to which GEN Murray wants his integrated S&T command to aspire.

 2010 - 2019 technologies and accomplishments included: